 Mark's list of clients is large and far reaching.
 He has done work for Ford Motor Company, Pacific Bell, Seagrams and for clients as far away as Dubai and China.

-Mark Summers lives and works in Waterdown, Ontario with his wife Shawn, and daughter Sienna.
+He lives in Waterdown, Ontario Canada with his wife and daughter.